Our Dogs Pig Hunting

 November 2013 - Kenya, Vagas and a Very Grumpy Boar

 I got up in the middle of the night to set off for a hunt at my normal spot where I have known a decent sized boar resides.
-Over the last two years of going to this place off and on I've seen a lot of sign this boar leaves, big tree gouges and marks all over the place but I've never seen him and the dogs have never picked him up.
+Over a two year period of going to this place off and on I'd seen a lot of sign there was a big boar living there.
+Big tree gouges and marks all over the place but I'd never seen him and the dogs had never found him.

 This morning was different there was that distinct smell of boar everywhere.
-The dogs were keen and we came across some fresh sign of a small pig which I thought, great we're going to get something this morning.
-I'm happy with a small pig, any pig is better than nothing.
-I had Kenya, Vagas at 8 months and never seen a pig before and our old cattle dog Merl.
-I was pleased with how Vagas was going off with Kenya and Merl tracking, she looked like she'd been there done that many times before, you wouldn't think she'd only been in the bush twice before.
+The dogs were keen, we came across some fresh sign of a small pig which I thought, great we're going to get something this morning.
+I'm happy with a smaller pig, any pig is better than nothing.
+I had Kenya, Vagas at 8 months who'd never seen a pig before and our old cattle dog Merl.
+I was pleased with how Vagas was going off with Kenya and Merl tracking, she looked like she'd been there done that many times before, you wouldn't know she'd only been in the bush twice before.
 After half an hour or so the dogs came back giving up on the little pig who must have been and gone.
 We kept walking hoping to find another.

 We were heading towards a track I call the middle track when Kenya and Merl got another scent and were off into the blackberry for a look.
-Then I here them going off, very aggressive barking I haven't heard them do before.
-I thought this might be the boar since we were in a place I've seen previous sign of him.
+It wasn't to long before I here them going off, very aggressive barking I haven't heard them do before.
+Could this be the big boar, we were in a place I'd seen previous sign of him.
 I don't carry a gun, only a knife and a stick I carry turning it into a spear.

-Off I go trying to get through blackberry, Vagas in toe.
-Finally I get through to a big pig run in fern, I don't feel safe here this pig is no more than 30 meters in front of me I head around and up above the bail up behind a pine tree only to find Vagas has gone and I can hear her bailing too.
+After what seems like forever, I finally get through blackberry to a big pig run in fern.
+This pig was in thick fern, no more than 20 meters in front of me and I'm not in the safest place.
+I head around and up above the bail, up behind a pine tree only to find Vagas has gone and I can hear her bailing too.
 I haven't seen the pig yet so have no idea how big it is, I take the camera out and try to film in the dark with my small spotlight seeing nothing.
 Mean while it's all on, the dogs are bailing well and Vagas is really impressing me with her aggressiveness.
-I saw Mr Piggy once after the sun came up charging Kenya but never managed to catch it on video.
-He was a monster and very grumpy, I knew I couldn't take this boar out with no gun so thought this will be a good experience for the dogs to learn something, I called Vagas off she was young and I didn't want her to have a bad experience on her first pig.
-These days Vagas is finding and catching her own pigs, she's taken over the pack as a main dog.
+He was a monster and very grumpy, I knew I couldn't take this boar, I had no gun.
+Instead I thought this will be a good experience for the dogs to learn something, I called Vagas off since she was young and starting to get to confident, I didn't want her to have a bad experience on her first pig.
+These days Vagas is finding and catching her own pigs, she's one of my main finders, although they all find.